 When it comes to marketing, there are a lot of terms that get thrown around.
-One of the most commonly used yet widely misunderstood terms is “sales lead” when it comes to the digital marketing agency.
+One of the most commonly used yet widely misunderstood marketing term is “sales lead” when it comes to the digital marketing agency.
 This article will explore what a sales lead is, how it differs from other types of leads, and how it can be used to drive business growth.

 What is a Sales Lead?